Advertising Expense Deduction

 NAB survey estimates that because of interference protections

-afforded Canadian stations by treaty, 10 Seattle stations
+afforded Canadian stations by treaty, 10 Seattle stations cannot

-following the incentive auction.
+the incentive auction.

 Even the Yakima/Tri-Cities TV market is within the